Axway/platform-management-docs/content/en/docs/release_notes/platform_management_8.0.0_-_8.9.3_release_notes/08_00_00_relnotes.md

 ## New features

 * This release introduces a new **Amplify Platform** on-boarding experience and an all-new _Amplify Platform_ Home. _Amplify Platform Home_ now lists the capabilities to which your organization has access as well as common tasks available for those capabilities.
 Users can explore more offerings on a streamlined _Products and Services_ page.
 * The common header (aka Unified Nav) has also been improved.
 A new _Help & Resources_ dropdown provides links to document, support, and other resources.
-Once logged in, the header now shows new services menu on the left, allowing users to quickly switch between various Platform capabilities and their UIs, and a simplified user menu on the right, now showing your assigned role.
+Once signed in, the header now shows new services menu on the left, allowing users to quickly switch between various Platform capabilities and their UIs, and a simplified user menu on the right, now showing your assigned role.
 * During activation of newly signed up users, a new page is now presented, asking which Amplify Platform capabilities the org wishes to use.
 Feature trials will be automatically requested for the selected capabilities.
 * For organizations primarily using **API Management** capabilities, the Dashboard link on the _Amplify Platform Home_ page will now link to the new _Amplify Visibility_ UI.
 This new UI requires assignment of the "Analytics Specialist" role in order to access it.